 Now, for those whose task it is to measure indentation diameters, the question of pile-up is significant.
 Where does the indentation end and the pile-up begin?
 That’s tricky enough as it is.
 Add to that the fact that the edge of an indentation can appear to move as you adjust the angle of the light shining on it and the fact that different types of steel have different deformation characteristics and the fact that metal will deform more easily in one direction than another because of the molecular grain structure (and thus produce an elliptical indentation not a truly round one) and it quickly becomes apparent what a challenge this is.

 Foundrax produced the first automatic measurement system in Brinell hardness testing equipment in the early 1980s, wringing every last drop of computing power out of a 4K(!) machine.
 Since then the algorithms have been refined and refined and we have a system that can detect hundreds of diameters, accurately, in well under a second.
 The system can distinguish ‘pile-up’ from the true edge, no matter what the indenter size.
-It took over 10 years to get from the pioneering kit of 1982 to a reliable production model and our range of equipment is still being refined for user-friendliness and portability.
+It took about six years to get from the pioneering kit of 1982 to a ‘standard’ production model and our range of Brinell testing equipment is still being refined for user-friendliness and portability.
 It’s also even more accurate than it was ten years ago – and even then it comfortably exceeded the accuracy required by international standards.
-The equipment is integral to some of our larger machines and available as a separate portable unit; the ‘BRINtronic’.
+The equipment is integral to some of our larger machines or available as a separate portable unit; the ‘BRINtronic’.